-South Korean fund manager Mirae Asset Global Investments is selling a central Canberra office for just over $300 million.
+South Korean fund manager Mirae Asset Global Investments is selling a central Canberra office for $335 million.

-The deal for 50 Marcus Clarke Street, to Charter Hall in partnership with Singapore sovereign wealth fund GIC, reflects a loss on the $321m it paid CIMB in 2017.
+The deal for 50 Marcus Clarke Street, to Charter Hall in partnership with Singapore sovereign wealth fund GIC (the latter, which will hold a 95 per cent stake), reflects a modest capital gain on the $321m it paid CIMB in 2017.

-It also comes in at much less than guide – reported as c$350m when the asset was listed in April.
+However it comes in less than guide – reported as c$350m when the asset was listed in April.

 On 1.2 acres, the 12-level, 40,201 square metre building was completed in 2011.